CrypticSignal/better-ffmpeg-progress/README.md

     - Estimated output filesize in bytes. [float]
       - _Note: This is not accurate.
 Please take the value with a grain of salt._

+    The values will be `None` if unknown.
 The function will receive the aforementioned metrics as arguments, about two times per second.

 - `ffmpeg_output_file` - A string path to define where you want the output of FFmpeg to be saved.
 By default, this is saved in a folder named "ffmpeg_output", with the filename `[<input_filename>].txt`.